CelanMatjaz/simple-oauth2-server/README.md

 ## Features

-- [x] Admin dashboard (root page) with overview over users and their OAuth apps
+:white_check_mark: Admin dashboard (root page) with overview over users and their OAuth apps
-- [ ] User registration and login
+:black_square_button: User registration and login
-- [ ] Ability to add apps when logged in as a user
+:black_square_button: Ability to add apps when logged in as a user
-- [ ] OAuth 2.0 flow
+:black_square_button: OAuth 2.0 flow

 ## Requirements: